 When colleges look at student’s admissions packages, one of the things they factor into their decision is where you are from.
 Public and private colleges will differ in the amount of weight they give your home state, and whether or not they let it be a determinant depends on a number of different factors.
-Even though you can’t do anything about this part of your admissions package, it is good to keep this in mind when first applying to a public or private university.
+Even though you can’t do anything about this part of your college admissions package, it is good to keep this in mind when first applying to a public or private university.

 Why does it matter what state you’re from?